 The tomatillo fruit is surrounded by an inedible, paper-like husk that is formed from the calyx.
-As the fruit matures, it fills the husk and can split it open as they reach maturity.
+As the fruit matures, it fills the husk and can split it open.
 Tomatillos are the key ingredient in fresh green salsas and cooked Latin American green sauces.
-Harvested fruit should be firm and bright green, as the green color and tart flavor are the main culinary contributions of the fruit.
-Like their close relatives cape gooseberries, tomatillos have high pectin content and tend to have a varying degree of a sappy sticky coating, mostly when used on the green side out of the husk.
+Harvested fruit should be firm and bright green, as the color and tart flavor are the main culinary contributions.
+Like their close relatives cape gooseberries, tomatillos have high pectin content and tend to have a varying degree of a sticky coating, mostly when used on the green side out of the husk.

 Tomatillo plants are highly self-incompatible.
 Two or more plants are needed for proper pollination.
 One tomatillo plant isolated on its own will rarely set fruit.